Home Birth Video Statistics and Charts

 Summary Results of Research

-The Baby’s Presentation refers to the part of the baby’s body came out first through the birth canal.
+The Baby’s Presentation refers to the part of the baby’s body that came out first through the birth canal.
 Cephalic Vertex (head first) is the most common presentation.
 In many videos, the presentation is not known due to the camera angle.
 Various breech presentations are also represented in the research.

 BIRTH TOOLS USED